 $163,971

-This Alan Cooke-helmed project chronicles the journey of Romanian gymnast Nadia Comaneci, who was the world's first perfect 10.
+Directed by Alan Cooke, "Nadia" tells the inspiring story of Romanian gymnast Nadia Comaneci, renowned for scoring the world's first perfect 10 in gymnastics.

-The family-friendly film from 1984 not only tells us how she was found in a playground but also traces her three gold medal wins as merely a teenager at the 1976 Olympic Games; something that turned her into a gymnastics legend.
+This family-friendly film from 1984 captures Nadia's humble beginnings, discovered in a playground, and follows her extraordinary rise to win three gold medals as a teenager at the 1976 Olympic Games, solidifying her status as a gymnastics legend.

 DocumentarySport